react-cosmos/react-cosmos/README.md

 });
 ```

+> Enzyme v3 requires you to call `wrapper.update` after a component updates, usually in response to an event [enzyme thread](https://github.com/airbnb/enzyme/issues/1163).
+The cosmos-enzyme wrapper tries to alleviate this by updating the wrapper whenever we call `getWrapper()`.
+If you find that your components don't seem to be updating in tests this may be due to to assigning `getWrapper()` to a variable and expecting it to change.

 But this is not the only way.
 As we'll see below, we can also mount fixtures using with a custom renderer.

 #### Using a custom renderer